bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

-The example below shows how to query for product options with additional fields for the checkbox and datefield option types.
+The example below shows how to query product options with additional fields for the checkbox and datefield option types.
 In the response, all product options include common fields from the `CatalogProductOption` interface, and the checkbox and datefield option returned the additional fields included in the query.

 <!--
 type: tab